Before applying, please read what we do and don’t fund, so you can make sure you and your project is a match for us.

 - Established organizations or corporations with any paid staff.

-- Payment to the grantee for their time or services.
+- Payment to the grantee or a member of the grantee’s family for their time or services.

 - Scholarships, training fees or travel fees for one person to attend a training.